-- Press the <◄►> key to select [OK], then press <(EET)>. - The date/time will be set. - If you store the camera without the battery or if the camera's battery becomes exhausted, the date/time might be reset.
-If this happens, set the date/time again. - The date/time set will start from when you press < (si) > in step 4.
+If you store the camera without the battery or if the camera's battery becomes exhausted, the date/time might be reset.
+If this happens, set the date/time again.

+The date/time will be set.

+The date/time set will start from when you press < () in step 4.